Rchana/sql-learning/DataCamp_IntroToSQLForDataSci.md

-# sql-learning
+# DataCamp: Intro to SQL for Data Science Notes

-The following notes were made while following *DataCamp*'s *Intro to SQL for Data Science* course: https://campus.datacamp.com/courses/intro-to-sql-for-data-science/
+These following notes were made while following *DataCamp*'s *Intro to SQL for Data Science* course: https://campus.datacamp.com/courses/intro-to-sql-for-data-science/

 *Note*: must use single quotes when using postgreSQL